 - Shadow Victreebel with Razor Leaf and Leaf Blade

-While it may be possible for as few as three top level Trainers with the best counters and moves to beat Mega Gyarados, lower level players will definitely need more.
-The more players involved, however, the faster you will win and thus, the more Mega Energy you will earn.
-Mega Gyarados is an expensive Mega Evolution, so you'll want to bring in as many players as you can safely Raid with for this one.
-Make sure you stock up on those Remote Raid passes and invite your friends to join in!
+Although it is technically possible for two top players under the best conditions to beat this raid, lower level players will definitely need more.
+The more players involved, however, the faster you will win and thus, the more Mega Energy you will earn, so it's better to bring along more players if possible.

 - Rain will boost Mega Gyarados' Water type moves and your Electric and Bug type counters.

-- Wind will boost Mega Gyarados' Dragon type moves.
+- Wind will boost its Dragon type moves.

-- Fog will boost Mega Gyarados' Dark type moves.
+- Fog will boost its Dark type moves.

 - Cloudy Weather will boost your Fairy and Fighting type counters.